jiayi-xian/coding/_template/interview_system_design.md

 ##### Moving to the feature engineering section

-Given a post, we have its author, when it is posted, what is current response (time delay feature), its content

-I would like to devide features into three sub cateogires
+Given a post, I would like to devide features into three sub cateogires

-author features
++ author features

 includes